Former Paris town hall deputy under inquiry over suspected rape | Law-Order

-The Paris public prosecutor said on Tuesday it had opened a preliminary inquiry over the suspected rape of a minor against former Paris City Hall deputy mayor Christophe Girard.
+The Paris public prosecutor opened a preliminary inquiry over the suspected rape of a minor against former Paris City Hall deputy mayor Christophe Girard.

 - READ MORE ON: